UweTrottmann/SeriesGuide/docs/guidelines.md

 If possible, use an alert dialog with a custom layout instead for improved sizing, easy adding of title and buttons.

+When it makes sense, use a colored button for the primary and especially destructive action:

+- `?attr/sgButtonDialogPrimary` and `?attr/sgButtonDialogError` for `Button`
+- `ThemeOverlay.SeriesGuide.Dialog.PrimaryButtonWarn` for `MaterialAlertDialogBuilder`

 ### Alert dialogs (recommended)

 Using `AppCompatDialogFragment` and overriding `onCreateDialog` with `MaterialAlertDialogBuilder`.